India's top court suspends ban on trade in cattle for slaughter

 After the decision, the government told the court it would modify and reissue its May order, Additional Solicitor General P.S.
 Narasimha said.

+The government could exclude buffalo from the ban - buffalo are not considered sacred - and buffalo meat constitutes the bulk of India's "beef" exports.

-The issue has become highly emotive with a wave of attacks on Muslims suspected of either storing meat or transporting cattle for slaughter.
+The crackdown on the beef industry has become highly emotive with a wave of attacks on Muslims suspected of either storing meat or transporting cattle for slaughter.
 An estimated 28 people have been killed in cow-related violence since 2010.

 Late last month, after months of silence on the violence, Modi condemned lynchings.